Congruency-Constrained TU Problems Beyond the Bimodular Case: Overview of our approach

-\begin{proof} Assume that $d$ is a direction of width at least $m-|R|$, and let $x_0$ be feasible for the relaxation of the \RCCTUF{} problem such that $d^\top x_0 \leq \beta - m + |R|$.
-It is enough to show that we can in strongly polynomial time obtain a feasible solution of the initial problem, assuming that we are given a feasible solution $y$ of the problem without the constraint $d^\top x\leq \beta$.
-Applying \cref{lem:transformSolutionEfficiently} in this setting, we get that given $y$, we can in strongly polynomial time obtain another feasible solution $\tilde y$ such that $d^\top \tilde y \leq d^\top x_0 + m-|R| \leq \beta$, i.e., a solution that also satisfies the constraint $d^\top x\leq \beta$.
-This proves the desired statement. \end{proof} \begin{proof}[Proof of \cref{thm:flatDirections}] Consider an \RCCTUF{} problem and one of its constraints $d^\top x\leq \beta$.
+\begin{proof}[Proof of \cref{thm:flatDirections}] Consider an \RCCTUF{} problem and one of its constraints $d^\top x\leq \beta$.
 Using a result of Tardos~\cite{tardos_1986_strongly}, we can in strongly polynomial time determine whether this constraint identifies a direction of width at most $m-|R|-1$ of the underlying polyhedron (namely, by optimizing the objectives $d^\top x$ and $-d^\top x$ over the polyhedron).
 If not, by \cref{lem:flatOrIrrelevant}, the constraint can be dropped without changing the feasibility status.
 Iterating over all constraints, we either find a flat direction, or we end up with a problem without inequality constraints that is trivially feasible, thus implying that the initial problem was feasible as well.
-In that case, a solution of the initial problem can be constructed within the desired running time from a solution of the final problem through \cref{lem:flatOrIrrelevant}. \end{proof} Let us remark that the width $m-|R|-1$ of flat directions in infeasible problems is best possible for any size of $R$, as can be seen from the infeasible problems given by $\{x\in\mathbb{Z}\colon 0\leq x \leq m-\ell-1, x \in R_\ell\pmod{m}\}$ with $R_\ell=\{m-\ell,\ldots,m-1\}$ for $\ell\in\{1,\ldots, m-1\}$.
+In that case, a solution of the initial problem can be constructed within the desired running time from a solution of the final problem through \cref{lem:flatOrIrrelevant}. \end{proof} Let us remark that the width $m-|R|-1$ of flat directions in infeasible problems is best possible for any size of $R$, as can be seen from the infeasible problems given by $\{x\in\mathbb{Z}\colon 0\leq x \leq m-\ell-1, x \in R_\ell\pmod{m}\}$ with $R_\ell=\{m-\ell,\ldots,m-1\}$ for $\ell\in[m-1]$.

 Finally, we also show how \cref{lem:transformSolutionEfficiently} implies \cref{thm:proximity}.
 More precisely, we prove the following generalization, from which \cref{thm:proximity} follows immediately.